 B. Self-Regulatory Organization's Statement on Burden on Competition

-The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of purposes of the Act.
+C2 does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action